bamzilla/hello-world/README.new.md

 gem install bundler
 bundle install
 ```
-### Note: Don't run 'bundle install' as sudo/root or it will fail/break
+### Note: don't run 'bundle install' as sudo/root or it will fail/break
+### QWERTYUIOPASDFGHJKLZXCVBNM
 ```
 gulp
 ```